kelbster123/cheaters/README.txt

 is currently over 200 n word segments in common, but this can be changed.
 Additionally, our program is time-efficient, producing meaningful output for the large set of documents in less than 7 seconds.
-Our program has no known bugs in determining similarity of two text files.
+Our program has no known bugs in determining similarity/plagiarism of two text files.